mandel-macaque/marille/README.md

 5. Error handling

 The library provides a way to handle exceptions that are thrown by the workers.
-The error worker will be called whenever an exception is thrown by a worker that is consuming a topic.
+The error worker is called whenever an exception is thrown by a worker that is consuming a topic.
 It is up to the implementation to decide if the message should be retried or not.